 Nursing Home Neglect & Abuse

 Similar to children, our elders and seniors are some of society’s most vulnerable citizens.
 In many cases, those in nursing homes are unable to speak for themselves or make their own decisions.
 They must rely on others to take care of them physically, mentally, and medically.
 When the actions or inactions of nursing home professionals constitute negligence and even abuse, it may be possible to bring a medical malpractice claim – either individually or on behalf of a family member.

 As with other personal injury claims, wrongful death actions may be brought in medical malpractice cases.
 And, like other types of wrongful death lawsuits, claims based on medical malpractice are often lengthy, complex, and grueling legal battles.
 With so much riding on the outcome of a medical malpractice wrongful death lawsuit, both sides typically go “all in” to try and reach a favorable settlement agreement or court order.

 When choosing a Bridgeport medical malpractice wrongful death attorney, there is no substitute for experience.
-The medical malpractice attorneys and legal team at Berkowitz Hanna have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
+The medical malpractice attorneys and legal team at Berkowitz and Hanna LLC have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
 We have an incredible track record in successfully initiating and resolving these extremely challenging and painful matters for our clients.

 Contact a Connecticut Malpractice Attorney

-To speak with a Connecticut medical malpractice attorney about a possible case of hospital negligence, contact Berkowitz Hanna today.
+To speak with a Connecticut medical malpractice attorney about a possible case of hospital negligence, contact Berkowitz and Hanna LLC today.
 Out attorneys are experienced in medical malpractice claims and can help you.
 Call today and schedule a free evaluation of your case.

 - Bridgeport Hospital Malpractice